miso-lims/walkthroughs/_includes/runs-trouble.md

 1. How do you assign single lane failures (if possible)?
-    * It is possible to add a lane QC which allows you to select one or more lanes and set a status to indicate whether the lane should be considered for order fulfillment, and whether the lane should be analysed.
+    * It is possible to add a lane QC which allows you to select one or more lanes and set a status to indicate whether the lane should be considered for sequencing order fulfillment, and whether the lane should be analysed.

 1. How do you fail flowcells?
 Or how does MISO detect failed runs?
     * If MISO automatically detects runs from this sequencer, then in most cases MISO will